Teenage Seductress

 Teenage Seductress is a 1975 American drama film filmed in Taos, New Mexico.
 It was directed by Chris Warfield, and co-written by Warfield, George Buck Flower and John F. Goff.
 The film stars Sondra Currie and Warfield.

 The film follows a young woman who enacts an elaborate plan of revenge against her estranged father, a famous author, by seducing him.
 However, things do not go as planned when she becomes torn between a charismatic art gallery owner and her own father, with whom she begins developing romantic feelings for.
+Although the title and premise alludes to it being a teensploitation film, the main character is an adult in her 20s.